mui/material-ui/docs/src/pages/system/properties/properties.md

 <p class="description">This page lists all of the custom system properties, how are they linked with the theme, and which CSS properties they compute.</p>

-Let's take the following row, for example:
+Let's take the following row from [the table below](#properties-reference-table), for example:

 | Group                       | System style function | System key(s)        | CSS property/properties | Theme mapping                                                                 |
 | :-------------------------- | :-------------------- | :------------------- | :---------------------- | :---------------------------------------------------------------------------- |